linquint/MoviesFastAPI/README.md

 gunicorn main:app --workers 2 --workers-class uvicorn.workers.UvicornWorker --bind 127.0.0.1:8000 --timeout 0 --daemon
 ````

-You can change the worker count, however, keep in mind that each worker loads the word vector file into RAM.
+You can change the worker count, however, keep in mind that each worker loads the word vector file into RAM (approx. 150MB per worker).